Pimpinella cypria: Description

 Pimpinella cypria is a herbaceous perennial in the carrot family (Apiaceae), arising from a stout, woody rootstock enveloped by the dried sheaths of previous seasons' leaves.
-From this base emerge erect, prominently ridged stems that typically reach 60–70 cm in height and are clothed in soft, spreading hairs.
+From this base emerge erect, prominently ridged stems that typically reach in height and are clothed in soft, spreading hairs.
 Branching is minimal below the flower clusters (inflorescence), allowing the plant to maintain a clear, upright form, and the dense hairs—especially along the main leaf —likely help to reduce water loss and deter herbivores.